Apple FileWare: Format

 The disk format uses group coded recording (GCR) in a manner very similar to that of the Disk II.
 The drive contains circuitry to allow software control over the motor speed, which is used to maintain near constant flux transition rate on all tracks, so that more data can be stored on the outer tracks.

 Each physical sector stores 512 data bytes and 12 tag bytes.
 Each side of the disk had 46 tracks, and the number of sectors per track varies from 15 to 22.
 This results in 851 sectors per side, or a total capacity of 871,424 bytes.
 The Lisa Hardware Manual doesn't explicitly state the total number of sectors, but page 173 states that there are 4 tracks of 22 sectors, 7x21, 6x20, 6x19, 6x18, 6x17, 7x16, and 4x15.
 The controller uses similar circuitry to the Disk II controller, but runs at twice the clock rate.
 The controller uses a dedicated MOS 6504 microprocessor; in the Lisa this is on the system I/O card, and for the UniFile/DuoFile products, it is on an interface card that plugs into a peripheral expansion slot.
 The Lisa 2/10 and Macintosh XL I/O card use the IWM controller chip to replace the TTL chips of the earlier design.

 Reliability

 FileWare drives proved to be somewhat unreliable.
 In early 1984, Apple introduced the Lisa 2, which uses a single 3½ inch Sony floppy drive in place of the two FileWare drives of the original Lisa.
 A free upgrade was offered to Lisa 1 owners.

-Later rarity

-The nature of models with "Twiggy" floppy drives being prototypes typically meant they were therefore often destroyed around the time of original production.
-With the increased interest in old and rare Apple items, from the 2010s onwards, non-destroyed original models found in collections have often gone-on to sell for relatively high prices at auction.